 Paris is full of bookshops.
 Even better for continental expats and anglophones alike, Paris has its fair share of English bookshops.
 Sure everyone knows Shakespeare and Company and, for some reason, the giant W.H.
 Smith on Rue de Rivoli, but I personally prefer others.
-My absolute go-to, my favorite bookshop on the entire planet, is Galignani.
+My absolute favorite bookshop for new English books is Galignani.
 The first English bookshop on the European continent, it's very conveniently located across from the Tuileries and next to Angelina (making my teen self very happy).
 It's a beautiful shop with an even more beautiful selection, full not only of novels but of incredible art books, both in French and in English.
 I can easily spend hours browsing through all it has to offer, and I have yet to leave the shop without something in hand (this time, Edith Wharton's A Backward Glance... which amusingly enough mentions the Galignani Press).

 This past trip to Paris, my partner and I set out to widen our bookshop horizons.
-Galignani was our first stop (a birthday treat for yours truly), but we also tried a few other shops.
+Galignani was our first stop (a birthday treat), but we also tried a few other shops.
 Here are our finds:

 The Abbey Bookshop 29 Rue de la Parcheminerie, 75005 Paris, France +33 1 46 33 16 24 (website)

 Located in the Quartier Latin, the Abbey Bookshop is a Canadian shop filled with both new and used books.
 We asked a friend whether he wanted to come to the shop with us, and he replied that he was almost scared to enter it because of photos he's seen, and I can't say that I blame him.
 The shop is inarguably difficult to navigate.
 Bookshelves swivel, aisles are very narrow, and piles reach up to the ceiling.
 Still, it's a very charming shop, worth the experience of visiting alone.